-If the treasury shares are included in the total shares outstanding used for the calculation of indices, they are taken into account the calculation of free float.
-Alternatively, treasury shares can be taken out of the total security shares outstanding used for the calculation of the indices and therefore not taken into consideration for the free float calculation.
+If the treasury shares are included in the total shares outstanding used for the calculation of indexes, they are taken into account in the calculation of free float.
+Alternatively, treasury shares can be taken out of the total security shares outstanding used for the calculation of the indexes and therefore not taken into consideration for the free float calculation.

-NON-STRATEGIC SHA REHOLDER TYPES (FREE FLOAT) Individuals Shares owned by individuals, excluding shares owned by individuals or families that are related to or closely affiliated with the company's principal officers or members of the Board of Directors or founding members deemed to be insiders, and, also excluding those shareholdings held by individuals, the significant size of which suggests that they are strategic in nature.
+Employees Shares of the employing companies, which are held in a variety of ways including plans sponsored by the employer for the purpose of retirement and savings plans, incentive compensation programs and other deferred and employee pension funds.
+Includes shares held by both officers and non-officers.
+NON-STRATEGIC SHAREH OLDER TYPES (FREE FLOAT) Individuals Shares owned by individuals, excluding shares owned by individuals or families that are related to or closely affiliated with the company's principal officers or members of the Board of Directors or founding members deemed to be insiders, and, also excluding those shareholdings held by individuals, the significant size of which suggests that they are strategic in nature.
 Investment funds, mutual funds and unit trusts Shares owned in investment funds, mutual funds and unit trusts, including shares owned in passively managed funds.
 Security brokers Non-strategic interests held by broker dealers (e.g.: trades in the process of settlement, holdings in the process of being transferred, as part of underwriting activity etc), unless held within the same group or the nature of holding is deemed strategic.
 Pension funds Shares owned in employee pension funds, excluding shares of the employing company, its subsidiaries or affiliates.
 Insurance companies In principle, all stakes held by insurance companies are part of free float.
 For exceptions to this general principle, please refer to the additional discussion on insurance companies presented in the next page.
 Social security funds Shares owned in social security funds, unless the fund's management is deemed to exert influence over the management of the company.